4nass/portfolio/content/about.md

 In this space, I chronicle my adventures as a cybersecurity consultant and devoted developer.
 I’m thrilled to share my most recent projects, insights, and the knowledge I’ve gained on my journey. 🚀
 <br />
-As a tech aficionado, open-source advocate, perpetual student, and coffee connoisseur, I find joy in the intersection of my passions. :computer: 🤓 :arrows_counterclockwise: :books: :mortar_board: :coffee:
+As a tech aficionado, open-source advocate, perpetual student, and coffee connoisseur, I find joy in the intersection of my passions. :computer: :arrows_counterclockwise: :books: :mortar_board: :coffee:
 <br />
 I firmly believe that the secret to a fulfilling life lies in pursuing what you love. :bulb: :heart:
 <br />
 > :memo: Remember, life is an ever-evolving journey.
 We’re all constantly growing and improving.
-So, let’s keep learning, progressing, and shining brightly! 🔧:sparkles:
+So, let’s keep learning, progressing, and shining brightly! :sparkles: